ShreyalJ/shreyalJ.github.io/_posts/2022-09-27-Domain-Enumeration-with-PowerView-Part-1.md

 Name                    : SPRINT.local
 ```

 To get domains present in the current forest, run the following command.
-Get details of a partiular forest by running the command with `-Domain` parameter.
+Get details of a partiular domain by running the command with `-Domain` parameter.

 ```
 PS C:\Users\Administrator\Desktop> Get-ForestDomain